kali/kali.github.io/_drafts/2016-01-15-Awkward-zone.md

 I will focus on the "group-by" query.

-The input is a XXX GB table, called "UserVisits" and representing anonymoused visits on a web site.
+The input is a 30GB table, called "UserVisits", representing anonymised visits on a web site.
 The query uses two fields (sourceIP and adRevenue) among a dozen.
 The query groups visits by a prefix of the sourceIP, and sum adRevenue on these groups.
 There are three variants for the query with a